peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note28>(28)</sup> Source: J. Walker, "[Colour Rendering of Spectra](http://www.fourmilab.ch/documents/specrend/)".

-<sup id=Note29>(29)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" also affect how paints mix.
+<sup id=Note29>(29)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" are also relevant here.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.

 </small>